 As a result of its popularity, the cactus (most commonly known as San Pedro) has 25 different common names in Spanish alone.

 A few examples are andachuma, gigantón, huachuma, and wachuma.
+It was consumed in ancient tribal healing and spiritual purposes.

 Various Trichocereus species are scattered throughout the Andes mountains, with San Pedro being native to altitudes of 6,600′ to 9,800’ feet.